athendd/Weather-Alert-System/README.md

 ## Usage

-This program is designed for automated daily execution.
-Once configured in Task Scheduler, you do not need to manually run it.
-The program will:
+This program can be designed for automated daily execution.
+Once configured to run daily, The program will:

 1. Fetch the latest weather data.
 2. Process the data, including calculations and categorizations.